gecholabs/quickstart/ch2-scripting-languages.md

 _\(in progress\)_**   **

-Javascript has taken over my visualization layer.
-It may also someday take over my modeling work.
-I do my web developement with Node.js and visualizations with D3.js.
+Javascript has taken over our visualization layer.
+It may also someday take over our modeling work.
+We do our web developement with Node.js and visualizations with D3.js.

+### Node.js

+Node.js is a full-stack framework for web development.
+It has recently supplanted a variety of Python, .Net, Ruby, and PHP frameworks \(remember this is opinionated\).
+Full-stack in this instance means, that both the back- and front-end is accomplished with Node in Javascript.
+You don't have a web visualization layer in one language calling back to a server in another.

-Use homebrew to install nvm
+To install Node.js, use homebrew to install nvm

 ```
 brew install nvm